HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

 \subsection{Blind Spoofing}

-We consider the scenario in which the \ac{ue} has no knowledge of the complex path gains, i.e., neither the amplitudes nor the phases of the multipath components are available.
-In this regime, although pilot design for exact parameter spoofing is not possible, it is still feasible to manipulate the observable geometric parameters even without knowledge of $\mathbf{\alpha}$.
+We consider a scenario in which the \ac{ue} has no knowledge of the complex path gains, i.e., neither the amplitudes nor the phases of the multipath components are available.
+We use the term \emph{blind} to refer specifically to this absence of channel-gain (\ac{csi}) knowledge; the geometric parameters $\bm{\rho}$ are still assumed available, as discussed in Section~\ref{sec:spoofing_formulation}.
+In this regime, although pilot design for exact parameter spoofing is not possible \black{for $L>1$}, it is still feasible to manipulate the observable geometric parameters even without $\bm{\alpha}$ knowledge.

-For angular spoofing, we exploit the property that, under a single-path assumption, the angle estimators are invariant to the unknown path gain.
+\black{As in the oracle case, we proceed in a bottom-up fashion, starting from the simpler spoofing scenarios and ending up in the joint attack design.} For angular spoofing, we exploit the property that, under a single-path assumption, the angle estimators are invariant to the unknown path gain.
 Thus, the \ac{ue} can construct pilot sequences that force the estimator to return a prescribed angle, regardless of the true gain.
-In the case of delay spoofing, however, a simple temporal shift is generally ineffective in multipath settings, since the position estimator uses the \ac{tdoa} due to the unknown clock bias.
+In the case of delay spoofing, however, a simple temporal shift is generally ineffective in multipath settings, as the position estimator relies on the \ac{tdoa} due to the unknown clock bias.
 To overcome this, we introduce a \emph{fake path injection} strategy, in which the \ac{ue} embeds additional delay components in the pilot structure to alter the output of the delay estimator and bias the \ac{tdoa}.
 The explicit construction of these spoofing pilots is detailed in the subsequent sections.